jasonaaronwilson/c-armyknife-lib/README.md

 * fatal errors
 * safer malloc and free
-* dynamically sized byte-arrays
+* dynamically sized arrays (and specifically byte-arrays to make IO easier)
 * more string operations (maybe even left pad functionality someday)
-* a dynamic result type (aka any - can be used to make optional and errors)
+* a dynamic type (like "any" in Go) - can be used to make optionals and error signaling easier while providing a basis for generic containers
-* hashtables, dynamically sized arrays (and maybe a balanced tree collection)
+* hashtables
-* readability improvements like boolean_t
+* readability improvements like boolean_t (in the eye of the beholder perhaps)

 ## Status